 HIV Care Collaborative

-To help improve HIV care in the United States, the Merck Foundation launched a three-year initiative—HIV Care Collaborative for Underserved Populations in the U.S. This initiative supports the efforts of local health departments in Atlanta, Georgia; Houston, Texas; and Philadelphia, Pennsylvania, to connect more people living with HIV to the care and treatment they need to stay healthy.
+To help improve HIV care in the United States, the Merck Foundation established the three-year initiative HIV Care Collaborative for Underserved Populations in the U.S. This initiative supports the efforts of local health departments in Atlanta, Georgia; Houston, Texas; and Philadelphia, Pennsylvania; to connect more people living with HIV to the care and treatment they need to stay healthy.

-With support from Merck, PSI is launching a multiyear program in Vietnam to strengthen capacity in hepatitis C (HCV) prevention programming across multiple healthcare sectors.
-This program is designed to improve access to HCV prevention information and education among at risk populations to help motivate the adoption of HCV preventive behaviors.
-Through advocacy and capacity building efforts, this program also aims to raise awareness and build support for the expansion and integration of HCV prevention services into national public health programming.
+With a three-year, $650,000 grant from Merck, PSI is implementing a multiyear program in Vietnam to strengthen capacity in hepatitis C (HCV) prevention programming across multiple healthcare sectors.
+This program aims to improve access to HCV-prevention information and education among at-risk populations to help motivate the adoption of HCV-preventive behaviors.
+Through advocacy and capacity-building efforts, this program also aims to raise awareness and build support for the expansion and integration of HCV-prevention services into national public health programming.

 African Programme for Onchocerciasis Control (APOC)

-APOC was established in 1995 by the World Health Organization (WHO) to control onchocerciasis (river blindness) in Africa using Merck’s MECTIZAN® (ivermectin), a broad-spectrum antiparasitic medication that treats and prevents the spread of river blindness.
+APOC was established in 1995 by the World Health Organization (WHO) to use a sustainable strategy to control onchocerciasis (river blindness) in Africa using Merck’s MECTIZAN® (ivermectin), a broad-spectrum antiparasitic medication that treats and prevents the spread of river blindness.
 In 2008, Merck committed $25 million over eight years to the World Bank in support of APOC’s continued development of country-led river blindness efforts.
-APOC will operate through 2015 and intends to treat more than 100 million people each year in 19 African countries, working to prevent more than 40,000 cases of river blindness each year and eliminating transmission of the disease, where feasible.
-Learn more.
+In 2012, the APOC partnership led to an estimated 90 million people treated.
+However, this number will increase because emerging evidence demonstrated that onchocerciasis transmission could be eliminated using MECTIZAN, resulting in the transition from a control to an elimination strategy that will require broader treatment coverage.

-BroadReach Institute for Training and Education (BRITE)—Management and Leadership Academy
+The Management and Leadership Academy of the BroadReach Institute for Training and Education

 EngenderHealth—Mobile Outreach Program